K-Johnson-Horrigan/cs257-1/webapp/readme.txt

 A table appears for appropriate queries, sorted by yield.
 A single value appears for appropriate query, displaying different messages depending on whether the yield is greater than 0.
 A map appears for queries including “all countries.”
-A graph appears for queries including “all years.”
+A line graph appears for queries including “all years.”

-FEATURES NOT YET WORKING:
-Ability to select multiple countries/crops/years from dropdown.
+A bar chart appears for queries including “all crops.”
 Default behavior when pages first loads.